ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 1. Double click the Create CSI-2 Packet TDMS Files VI in the LabVIEW project you created in the Basic Generation tutorial.

-2. For this scenario the default settings are used to generate a TDMS file for channel SO0 containing 10 frames at 1920x1080 and 30fps .
+2. Run the VI to generate the TDMS file using the default settings.
+This creates a TDMS file for channel SO0 containing 10 frames at 1920x1080 and 30fps.

-    > Note: During the first run of the VI, the **TDMS File Directory** control automatically populates with a value pointing to a subfolder (\"TDMS Files\").
+    > Note: During the first run of the VI, the TDMS File Directory control automatically populates with a value pointing to a subfolder ("TDMS Files").
 This subfolder is automatically created within the project folder to store any generated TDMS files.

-3. Run the VI to generate the TDMS file.

-4. Open Windows Explorer and navigate to <font face = "courier new">\<yourprojectdir\>\\Host\\Gen\\TDMS Files</font>.
+3. Open Windows Explorer and navigate to <font face = "courier new">\<yourprojectdir\>\\Host\\Gen\\TDMS Files</font>.
 The newly created TDMS file has the prefix "SI0_" to indicate it is associated with the first channel 'SO0'.
 Although the prefix contains 'SI' suggesting 'serial input', when used with the Generation GSE, the TDMS file actually associates with serial output channel 'SO0'.

     ![Create CSI-2 Packet TDMS Files Explorer View](../../images/PXIe-148X-CreateTDMS-ExplorerView.png)

 ## Conceptual Overview
-The TDMS file creator generates LLP packet data for use with the Generation Example VI in the getting started labview project.
-In order to achieve a desired image size and frame rate, the TDMS file creator will read the front panel control values and format ramp pattern pixel data into CSI-2 LLP packets.
+The TDMS file creator generates LLP packet data for use with the Generation Getting Started Example.
+To achieve a desired image size and frame rate, the TDMS file creator will read the front panel control values and format ramp pattern pixel data into CSI-2 LLP packets.

 The TDMS file creator uses 5 LLP packet types to facilitate this: Frame Start, Frame End, Line Start, Line End, and Long Packet.
 If the **include line sync packets** control is false, the creator will only generate Frame Start, Frame End, and Long Packets.
-In order to achieve the desired frame rate the VI will set the timestamps of the LLP packets by calculating the duration of the LLP packet, desired frame period, and interpacket delay.
+To achieve the desired frame rate the VI will set the timestamps of the LLP packets by calculating the duration of the LLP packet, desired frame period, and interpacket delay.

-To control the duration of an LLP packet, set the **pixel data type**, **horizontal resolution**, **vertical resolution**, and **actual link data rate (B/s)**.
+- To control the duration of an LLP packet, set the **pixel data type**, **horizontal resolution**, **vertical resolution**, and **actual link data rate (B/s)**.
-To control the frame period, set the **desired frame rate (fps)** control.
+- To control the frame period, set the **desired frame rate (fps)** control.
 The frame period is 1/frame rate.
-To control the interpacket delay set the **minimum delay between packets (cycles)** and **line blanking (cycles)**.
+- To control the interpacket delay set the **minimum delay between packets (cycles)** and **line blanking (cycles)**.

+> Note: You will have packet timing errors when using the generated data with the Generation Example if the interpacket delay is too low.
+Whether a delay is 'too low' is system specific because it depends on data path delays and serializer specifications.

-> Note: If you set the interpacket delay too low (which is an arbitrary level based on data path delays and serializer specifications) you will run into packet timing errors when you try to run the data from the Generation Example.
-If you set **number of frames** very high it will take a very long time to iterate on configuration settings.
+> Note: If you set number of frames very high it can take a long time to iterate on configuration settings.
 It does not calculate actual fps until after the TDMS files have been generated.
 If you create a massive file you can run out of disk space and not get a valid data set.

 If the interpacket delay and packet duration of the packets is greater than the desired frame period, the generated output files will not achieve the desired frame rate.
 The VI will update the **Actual Frame Rate (fps)** indicator after creating the TDMS files to let the user see the final frame rate achieved.